-25.8 Periodic Increases
+25.7 Periodic Increases

 - A. Employees assigned to a salary range other than "N1" will receive periodic increases as follows: - 1.
-Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of the probationary period, and an additional two (2) step increase annually thereafter, until they reach Step L. - 2.
-Employees will progress to Step M of their assigned salary range according to the rules established in the Washington Administrative Code. - 3.
+Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of the probationary period, and an additional two (2) step increase annually thereafter, until they reach Step M. - 2.
+Employees as of July 1, 2023, who have been at Step L for twelve (12) months or longer will progress to Step M of their assigned salary range effective July 1, 2023. - 3.
 Employees who are hired above the minimum step of the salary range will receive a two (2) step increase annually on their hire date until they reach the top of the pay range. - 4.
 Employees in classes that have pay ranges shorter than a standard range will receive their periodic increases at the same intervals as employees in classes with standard ranges. - B. Employees assigned to the "N1" salary range will receive periodic increases as follows: - 1.
 Upon hire, employees will be assigned to the step of the pay range that corresponds to their completed years of nursing experience. - 2.
-Employees who are hired at the minimum step of the pay range will, upon completion of the probationary period, be assigned to the step that corresponds with their completed years of nursing experience.

-3. Employees who are hired above the minimum step of the pay range will be assigned to the step that corresponds to their completed years of nursing experience annually on their hire date until they reach the top of the pay range.
+Employees who are hired at the minimum step of the pay range will, upon completion of the probationary period, be assigned to the step that corresponds with their completed years of nursing experience. - 3.
+Employees who are hired above the minimum step of the pay range will be assigned to the step that corresponds to their completed years of nursing experience annually on their hire date until they reach the top of the pay range.

-25.9 Transfer / Reassignment
+25.8 Transfer / Reassignment